typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 ```

 And now for the implementation of `parse_data_to_dictionaries(input)` for parsing `.xml` files.

-We use Python’s built-in [`xml.etree.cElementTree` library](https://docs.python.org/2/library/xml.etree.elementtree.html).
-Let’s import the module for it.

 The implementation below, although, not the most generic, performs well with very large `.xml` files.
 Note that many libraries that do xml to dictionary parsing, pull in the entire `.xml` file into memory first.
 There is nothing wrong with that approach when you’re dealing with small files, but when it comes to large files, that’s just a no go.